 Social

-Society has made Post Natal Depression somewhat of a taboo subject.
+Society has made postnatal depression somewhat of a taboo subject.
 Luckily with the increased awareness in mental health and some vocal celebrities, the conversation is becoming louder.
 In general, society has done nothing but add to the problem by glorifying unrealistic expectations of post baby life.
 An immediate return to a pre baby body is expected.
 The dreamy photo shoots of a perfect life with a tiny sleeping baby is incredibly unrealistic.
-These social pressures simply push women into isolation with a fear that “Perhaps something is wrong with me?
-Why is this harder than I thought?”
-It is only when we recognize these outrageous post natal expectations that we have the strength to admit that you don’t have to live up to them.
+These social pressures simply push women into isolation with a fear that ‘Perhaps something is wrong with me?
+Why is this harder than I thought?’
+It is only when we recognise these outrageous postnatal expectations that we have the strength to admit that we don’t have to live up to them.

-Post Natal Depression has so many complicated factors that are intertwined.
-It is hard to pinpoint a singular cause or find a “sure way” to prevent it.
-The important thing is to normalize this condition and give women the strength to ask for help.
-Perhaps the conversation can help reduce the societal impacts that contribute to Post Natal Depression.
-If you feel overwhelmed as a new mother and fear you may be experiencing Post Natal Depression know that you are not alone.
-Book in a time to speak to a psychologist call us on (02) 6262 6157 or book an appointment online.
+Postnatal depression has so many complicated factors that are intertwined.
+It is hard to pinpoint a singular cause or find a ‘sure way’ to prevent it.
+The important thing is to normalise this condition and give women the strength to ask for help.
+Perhaps the conversation can help reduce the societal impacts that contribute to postnatal depression.
+If you feel overwhelmed as a new mother and fear you may be experiencing postnatal depression, know that you are not alone.
+Book in a time to speak to a psychologist; contact us on (02) 6262 6157 or book an appointment online.

 Related reading: